| || |

 The truth is that there are not 7 tests or 70 tests or 700 tests.
 Just as there is just 1 one way to face a battle while on an adventure, there is actually only 1 test.
 You may need to overcome it 7000 times, but there is only 1.

 Here is your real test:

 This is your real test and every time you overcome this obstacle, better this challenge, and win this battle then you are truly living purposefully.
 And, even if you don't overcome, better, or win you are still growing.

 Perhaps it is a “sign of the times” but more and more people have been telling us that they feel stressed, disengaged, disconnected, unfulfilled, fearful, and overwhelmed with too much to do.
 Sadly, in increasing numbers they’ve revealed to us that they want to feel inspired, and that they want their lives and work to really matter.
 Much like Sisyphus, the Greek hero who was ordered by the gods to push a big rock uphill only to see it slip out of his hands at the last moment, living the “good life,” a philosophical term originally associated with Aristotle, for many people has become an endless--and joyless--undertaking.

 Back in May, I suggested that you give up trying to be happy.
 But, that didn't mean that living purposefully should be a joyless ordeal.

 So check in with yourself.
 Has your quest to first discover and then to live your purpose everyday become miserable?

-.
+If it has, then please make sure you are not in one of those dips that tempt you to quit.
 You are in one of those, then you're not miserable or joyless - you're just doing the sometimes thankless, mostly challenging, often seemingly impossible, work of purpose.

 But if you're not in one of those troughs, then you need to pause.
 Take a week off.
 Then come back, reread your favorite post on this site and start over.